memfault/interrupt/_drafts/heartbeats.md

 ### What About Embedded Systems?

-Most of the above services or strategies listed above are not applicable to constrained embedded systems.
+Most of the above services or strategies listed above do not apply to constrained embedded systems.
 Save for Memfault and Percepio, most of the solutions would require orders of magnitude more memory, CPU, power, and Internet bandwidth.

 There is hope though.
-We will explore how we can manage to get the most important and actionable metrics out of embedded systems and gain an understanding about how devices are performing in the field.
+We will explore how we can manage to get the most important and actionable metrics out of embedded systems and gain an understanding of how devices are performing in the field.

 ## Logging and Metrics